5 Doll’s House Magazines Every Miniaturist Should Know About

 Printed Dolls House Magazines

-As I mentioned before, all 4 of these magazines are available in print.
+As I mentioned before, 4 of these magazines are still available in print.
 Since I live overseas, getting printed magazines isn’t really an option.
 I love all the advantages of digital versions, but sometimes, I’d really love to spend an afternoon enthusiastically flicking through pages instead of zooming in on my iPhone.

 Printed mag subscriptions sometimes come with freebies, too (see digital mags for details), so check out their websites to see what interests you.